 Once a gate is active, reviewers can approve, unapprove, or request changes.
 If changes are requested, the element stays at the current step until feedback is addressed.
 All actions at the gate, including approvals and comments, are tracked in the activity log for transparency.

-Who can access the workflow configuration
+Who can access the process configuration